-ESAD International, whose fees start at around $200, connects customers across the country with licensed mental health care providers in their area for evaluations.
+ESAD Intl., whose fees start at around $200, connects customers across the country with licensed mental health care providers in their area for evaluations.
 Once the provider determines that the customer in fact needs an emotional

 The problem with less conscientious procedures, as Stevens sees it, cuts both ways.
 “There are individuals who come to us that are just looking for a cheap fix because they don’t want to pay a pet fee,” he said.
 “So it creates a backlash for those who are truly in need.”